nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 * `poll`: this is the phase in which the event loop either processes its queue of callbacks, or sits and waits for new callbacks for incoming connections, completion of async file I/O, DNS operations, etc. to be added to the queue.
-Ideally, most scripts spend most of their time here.
-If not, it might be time consider refactoring or scaling to more processes.
 * `setImmediate`: This phase allows a person to execute callbacks immediately after the `poll` phase has completed.
+If the `poll` phase becomes idle and scripts have been queued with `setImmediate()`, the event loop may continue to the `setImmediate` phase rather than waiting.

 ## Phases in Detail

 ### timers

-Contrary to what a person might expect, a timer specifies the **threshold** _after which_ the provided callback _may be executed_ rather than the **exact** time a person _wants it to be executed_.
+A timer specifies the **threshold** _after which_ a provided callback _may be executed_ rather than the **exact** time a person _wants it to be executed_.
+Timers callbacks will run as early as they can be scheduled after the specified amount of time has passed; however, Operating System scheduling or the running of other callbacks may delay them.

-_**Note**: Technically, the [`poll` phase](#poll) controls when timers are executed.
-While waiting for the minimum threshold specified when scheduling the timer, the `poll` phase will iterate through its queue of callbacks as usual.
-Collectively, these callbacks **may or may not** take longer to complete than the minimum threshold specified by the timer.
-The actual amount of time depends on how many callbacks end up being executed and how long they take._
+_**Note**: Technically, the [`poll` phase](#poll) controls when timers are executed._

 For example, say you schedule a timeout to execute after a 100 ms threshold, then your script starts asynchronously reading a file which takes 95 ms: